- We tested different luxury linen brands and found six that are worth the price

 It's a relatively straightforward investment that could help you reap big benefits.

-Of course, these linens don't come cheap.
+Of course, high-quality linens don't come cheap.
 To help you navigate which brands are actually worth their price tags, our team reviewed different brands.
-Ahead, find out our top three and whether they fit your sleeping style.
+Ahead, find out our top picks and whether they fit your sleeping style.

 Note: The prices below reflect the retailer's listed price at the time of publication.